-If you read Part-1 on how to prevent getting into a bad merchant account contract, we’re now going to cover the process of cancelling a merchant account that has an Early Termination Fee (ETF) — also sometimes also called a “Deconversion Fee.”
+If you read Part 1 on how to prevent getting into a bad merchant account contract, we’re now going to cover the process of canceling a merchant account that has an Early Termination Fee (ETF) — also sometimes called a “Deconversion Fee.”

 If you are going out of business, Andrew Schrage, co-owner of Money Crashers Personal Finance, notes that some contracts have conditions to waive the fee under such circumstances.
 Be sure to reference your agreement to find any provisions that allow you to terminate service without an ETF.
 Keep in mind that even if you find provisions that allow you to cancel without an ETF, it doesn’t mean that a processor will automatically waive your fee.
-Therefore, it is advised that you prepare for an ETF by taking the next steps before cancelling your service.
+Therefore, you may want to prepare for an ETF by taking the following steps before canceling your service.

 When you signed up for your merchant account you likely granted the processor access to your checking account.
 Most often this is done so that your sales can be deposited from your merchant account to your checking account, but once a provider has ACH access they can also make withdrawals without prior notice.

 Early Termination Fees are almost always automatically debited from a merchant’s attached checking account the moment they cancel service.
 The only way to prevent a processor from drafting a disputed fee from you is to cancel your checking account and notify the bank that you do not authorize any further transactions from it.
 Keep in mind that you should pay any legitimate outstanding fees owed to the provider, such as remaining processing fees, because the processor has a legal right to collect them.